davebenson/doom4-walkthrough/README.md

 ## Mission 4: Argent Filter associated with Gore Nest #2
 Go into the closest door to Gore Nest 2, on its same level - it is somewhat inset - a waypoint should be leading in this general direction.
 Inside the building, go along the walkway to a closed green door with the waypoint behind it by 15 meters.
-Enter and interact to destroy the Argent Filter #2 and get a Checkpoint.
+Enter and interact to destroy the Argent Filter #2 and get a CHECKPOINT.

 There is also a Plasma Rifle here.